 PSHE education is a subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepared for life and work.
-Our PSHE programme aims to have an impact on both academic and nonacademic outcomes for pupils.
+Our PSHE programme aims to have an impact on both academic and non-academic outcomes for pupils.
 Relationship and Sex Education within the PSHE framework, plays an important role in personal, social, moral and spiritual development of young people.

 PSHE covers three core learning themes: 'health and wellbeing', 'relationships' and 'living in the wider world' (which explores economic wellbeing and careers).
-It also demonstrates how the School fulfils their statutory responsibility to support pupils' spiritual, moral, cultural, mental (SMSC) development while preparing them for life's challenges and opportunities.
+It also demonstrates how schools can plan their PSHE programme in a way that fulfils their statutory responsibility to support pupils' spiritual, moral, cultural, mental (SMSC) development while preparing them for life's challenges and opportunities.